nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements-quickstart.md

 ---
 ## Requirements

+*   **Node.js**
-*   [Node.js](https://nodejs.org/)&nbsp;is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Almost every tool out there for client side development is built with Node.js and distributed with npm, the package manager for node, so just make sure you download and install your OS specific version first.
+    [Node.js](https://nodejs.org/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Almost every tool out there for client-side development is built with Node.js and distributed with npm, the package manager for Node.js.
+Make sure you download and install your OS specific version first.
+*   **Bower**

-*   [Bower](http://bower.io/) is currently **the&nbsp;**tool for managing web application dependencies.
+    [Bower](http://bower.io/) is currently **the&nbsp;**tool for managing web application dependencies.
 To install it just use:

     ```bash
-    npm install -g bower
+    $ npm install -g bower
     ```

+*   **Gulp**[
-*   [Gulp](http://gulpjs.com/) is a JavaScript task runner that lets you automate tasks.
+    Gulp](http://gulpjs.com/) is a JavaScript task runner that lets you automate tasks.
+To install it just use:

     ```bash
-    npm install -g gulp
+    $ npm install -g gulp
     ```

+*   **Yeoman[
-*   [Yeoman](http://yeoman.io/)&nbsp;is an opinionated generator that helps kickstarting projects.
-Use its&nbsp;[Polymer generator](https://github.com/yeoman/generator-polymer) to scaffold your app:
+    Yeoman](http://yeoman.io/)** &nbsp;is an opinionated generator that helps kickstarting projects.
+Depending on your needs you have two possibilities to use it.

-    ```bash
-    npm install -g yo
-    npm install -g generator-polymer
-    ```
+    *   Use it under the hood with the&nbsp;[Polymer CLI](https://github.com/Polymer/polymer-cli) to scaffold your standalone application:&nbsp;your application is **hosted outside** the Nuxeo Server and uses it as a service
+    *   Use the [Nuxeo Generator](https://github.com/yeoman/generator-nuxeo) to scaffold your application **as a Nuxeo Bundle** and deploy it in a Nuxeo Server: your application is **hosted inside** theNuxeo Server, as a bundle, and uses it as a backend.

 ## Building an Application